-The Clubs of Rotary District 7360 are holding speech contests at the Club, Region, and District levels in the spring of 2024.
-The Club winners will compete in a Regional Contest, and the Regional winners will compete in the Finals at a District event held on May 18th 2024 in Hagerstown MD.
-The District contest level winner will receive $\frac{$2,000}{,}$ second place $\frac{$1,000}{,}$ and the two runners-up will each receive $\frac{$500}{,}$ .
+The Clubs of Rotary District 7360 are holding speech contests at the Club, Region, and District levels in the spring of 2025.
+The Club winners will compete in a Regional Contest, and the Regional winners will compete in the Finals at a District event held on March 29th 2025 in Bedford PA.
+The District contest level winner will receive \$2,000, second place \$1,000 and the other two finalists will each receive \$500 each.